3

 Does the EU publish any statistics on which consulate is more likely to issue a long term (6+ months validity) C visa?
 With that information in hand, one could choose a Schengen country to visit for seasonal vacations.

 • All my Schengen visas were multiple entry however of short duration, two months at the most.
 They were from the French, Spanish and German embassies.
-Aug 20, 2018 at 8:52
+Commented Aug 20, 2018 at 8:52

 • What do you mean with a 'long term' visa?
 Do you mean a type C short-term visa with long validity, or do you mean a type D national long-term visa?
 Type D visas are usually not issued for tourism at all, but for settlement purposes.
-Aug 20, 2018 at 9:50
+Commented Aug 20, 2018 at 9:50

 • 1